Traditional Irish Soda Farls

 Notes

 A heavy cast iron pan or flat griddle is a must.
 The cast iron gives the soda farls a delicious, rustic crust to the exterior, and trust me, it’s an essential part of a soda farl.
 Don’t be tempted to use a nonstick pan, it just won’t give you the same result.
+For this recipe I use my 26cm enamel cast iron skillet.

 Nutrition